Price Check Guarantee

 UPS Sizing

-Uninterruptible power supplies are typically sized in VA or kVA (1000VA) and will also have a Watts (or KW) rating.
-The relationship between VA and Watts is referred to as Power Factor.
-Where the VA=Watts, Power Factor=1 and is referred to as Unity Power Factor.
-For more information on UPS sizing calculations and formulae please refer to the section below or contact us for more information or a battery runtime sizing.
+Uninterruptible power supplies (UPS) are typically sized in VA or kVA (1000VA) and have a corresponding Watts (or KW) rating.
+The relationship between VA and Watts is known as the Power Factor.
+When VA equals Watts, the Power Factor is 1, referred to as Unity Power Factor.
+For more information on UPS sizing calculations and formulae, please refer to the section below or contact us for assistance with battery backup size calculator, UPS battery runtime calculator, or UPS sizing guide.
+Whether you need to calculate UPS for PC, size my UPS, or find the right UPS battery size, our tools and experts can help you with sizing a UPS battery backup and determining the correct UPS sizes in kVA.

 Power section(s) Dropdown arrow sprite